Compose Integration

 a todo complete that doesn't alter the count won't trigger it.

-The lambda passed to selectorState is remembered against the store and
+The lambda passed to the unkeyed selectorState is retained for the binding's

 Compose's stability inferrer treats interfaces as unstable.
 Because